How to move on after divorce

 Sell or Divide Valuables

-Per your divorce settlement, divide up valuable possessions accumulated during your marriage – art, jewellery, collectables, designer property, etc. Decide who keeps or sells the items.
+Per your divorce settlement, divide up valuable possessions accumulated during your marriage – art, jewellery, collectables, designer property, the marital home, etc. Decide who keeps or sells the items.
 Get appraisals done as needed.
 Use funds from sales to cover expenses.

 Protect Shared Digital Assets